 \section{Numerical results}

 We now compare the values of the quasinormal mode frequencies calculated from Seiberg-Witten theory, described in Sec.~\ref{sec:canonical_form}, and using the continued fraction method, described in Sec.~\ref{sec:leaver}.
-We focus on the fundamental $\ell = 2$ and $m=0$ quasinormal frequencies for illustrative values of black-hole spin $a$ and charge $Q$.
+We focus on the fundamental $\ell = 2$ and $m=0$ quasinormal frequencies for illustrative values of black hole spin $a$ and charge $Q$.

 The Seiberg-Witten computations were performed in \texttt{Mathematica}, where the built-in function \texttt{FindRoot} was used to find the roots.
-The most time-consuming step is computing the instanton part of the Nekrasov-Shatashvili free energy ${\cal F}_{\text{inst}}^{\,(N_f)}$ from the instanton partition function $Z^{(N_f)}$, which is obtained as the limit
+The most time-consuming step is computing the instanton part of the Nekrasov-Shatashvili free energy ${\cal F}_{\text{inst}}^{\,(N_f)}$ from the instanton partition function $Z^{(N_f)}$, which is obtained as the limit,

 The bottleneck is due to large cancellations between huge rational expressions, which invalidates the simple substitution $\epsilon_2 = 0$ for taking the limit.